BenFictional/dart-206_20Su/unit-3/lesson-6/exercise-1-master-page.md

 This exercise is pretty straight-forward; we're going to create a single Master page in Muse, that you can use as a template for developing your site.

-### Objectives
+## Objectives

-* Set up a Muse project for a multi-page business/portfolio site.
+* Create a Webflow project for a multi-page business/portfolio site.

-* Create a Master page for use as a template.

-Design a Master page in Muse for any page in your site.
-It should be a page layout that you can reuse for other pages, such as an "About" page or a "Project" page.
-If your homepage has a totally unique layout, you wouldn't create a Master page for it.

-You don't have to make it totally responsive yet, and you don't have to include fully interactive links or other unique content, but you should include a navigation menu, footer, and implement your color palette.
+* Create one page to showcase your color palette, typography, and overall page layout.
+* Include a responsive navigation menu with links for all your top-level pages.

+## Instructions

+**Create a navigation menu** in Webflow, referring to the [Navbar documentation](https://university.webflow.com/article/navbar) or tutorials listed earlier in this lesson for help.

+Depending on your design, this could be a horizontal or vertical menu, it could be in the header or fixed at the bottom of the page.
+It might be very conventional or totally weird and unique, but it should list all your main pages.

+Ensure that the menu adapts to different screen sizes effectively.
+Consider adding styles for "hover" and "active" nav items.

+** Add some placeholder content** In the main body of your page, set the size and color of your background and main content area.

+Add a header and a paragraph of body text; you can use placeholder text for now, this is just to get your main visual styles into Webflow and make sure your fonts and colors are ready to go.

-### Requirements
+## Requirements

-* Submit a screenshot of your Master page in Muse, showing the full editor window.
+* Submit screenshots of the following:
+    * Page at a large screen width showing the desktop nav menu.
+    * Page at a small screen width showing the mobile nav menu.
-* The design must include a header, navigation menu, and footer.
+* The page must include a text header and paragraph with unique font styles.
+* Define the background color (don't just leave it white).